-- adultery: When people who are married have sexual relations with someone other than their spouse, they commit adultery.
+adultery: When people who are married have sexual relations with someone other than their spouse, they commit adultery.
 Adultery is grounds for divorce.

-There are many forms of ethical non-monogamy, which can sometimes include married couples for whom sexual relationships outside of the marriage are consensual.
-While family dynamics and relationship structures in Canada are changing, adultery is a legal grounds for requesting a divorce under the Divorce Act. - Affidavit: If a written statement of facts is sworn under oath as being the truth, it is called an Affidavit.
-A person may file an Affidavit as a way to give evidence to the court.
-An Affidavit is sworn in front of someone who is allowed to hear an oath such as a lawyer, justice of the peace, commissioner of oaths or notary public. - Affidavit of Service Form 7: This form tells the court who served the documents to whom, when and where the documents were served and what documents were served. - age of majority: The age of majority is when children reach the full legal age of adulthood.
-The age of majority in the Yukon is 19 years.
-This age is not the same in all provinces and territories. - Agreement as to Annual Income and Amount of Child Support Form 96: This form can be used if both parties agree on the income of the paying person and the amount of Child Support. - alternative dispute resolution (ADR): This term refers to ways to settle disputes or differences without involving the courts.
+- affidavit: If a written statement of facts is sworn under oath as being the truth, it is called an affidavit.
+A person may file an affidavit as a way to give evidence to the court.
+An affidavit is sworn in front of someone who is allowed to hear an oath such as a lawyer, justice of the peace, commissioner of oaths or notary public. - Affidavit of Service Form 7: This form tells the court who served the documents to whom, when and where the documents were served and what documents were served. - age of majority: The age of majority is when children reach the full legal age of adulthood.
+The age of majority in Yukon is 19 years.
+This age is not the same in all provinces and territories.

+- Agreement as to Annual Income and Amount of Child Support Form 96: This form can be used if both parties agree on the income of the paying person and the amount of child support. - alternative dispute resolution (ADR): This term refers to ways to settle disputes or differences without involving the courts.
 Methods of alternative dispute resolution include settlement conferences, mediation, collaborative law or negotiation. - appeal: A person who does not agree with the decision of a court (or a board or other body) may be able to appeal the decision to a higher court (or the court named in the legislation that applies to the situation).
 The court reviews the earlier decision.